This piece follows on from Richard Sorge, Part One, ‘The Spy from Baku’.

 Paul French captured the atmosphere of Shanghai in his book ‘City of Devils’, set later than Sorge’s time, in the 1930s and early 1940s with Japanese forces getting ever closer and the future of the foreign enclave and its inhabitants in doubt.
 It was a crazy time for the city and its residents, “like living on the rim of a volcano” wrote one journalist with a great deal of money to be made in drink, drugs, gambling and other vices.
 By the 1930s, Shanghai had grown from a walled fishing village into an international treaty port and the world’s fifth largest city.
 French described it as; “a deafening babel of tongues, a hodgepodge of administrations, home to hopeful souls from several dozen nations joined together by one simple guiding ethos: money and the getting of it”.
 The city was also host to a bewildering collection of Soviet organisations, all partly or wholly, engaged in espionage, and training and supporting cadres across Asia.

-In September 1930, Sorge’s boss Alexander Ulanovsky’s cover was blown and he was sent fleeing for his life.
+In September 1930, Sorge’s spy boss Alexander Ulanovsky had his cover blown and he was sent fleeing for his life.
 In tragicomic circumstances he had run into a former acquaintance in Shanghai who had known him under his real name, one he had shared an apartment with for a week on the Trans-Siberian railway, and then yet another old acquaintance who tried to blackmail him.
-Before heading off on a boat to Hong Kong, Ulanovsky recommended Sorge takeover running the network.
+Before heading off on a boat to Hong Kong, Ulanovsky recommended Sorge takeover running the Shanghai network.

 Through Smedley, Sorge met well-to-do Ursula Hamburger, who he recruited and with whom he also had an affair (at the same time he was also seeing Smedley).
 Hamburger quickly became fascinated with a world of jeopardy, high ideals and for who Sorge personified both the danger and romance.
 He seduced her after taking her on high-speed motorbike rides through Shanghai as fast as they could go (about a year later Sorge broke his leg in a motorbike accident while riding down North Nanking Road in Shanghai).
 Hamburger and her husband, a successful architect with a big house in the French concession, cultivated some of the most influential expatriates in Shanghai including the German consul general and the head of the chamber of commerce.
 Their table talk was reported regularly to Sorge.
 Women in Shanghai and later in Tokyo would play a central role in Sorge’s intelligence work.
 Hamburger later moved to Britain to become Klaus Fuchs GRU handler.
 Also in Shanghai at that time was Roger Hollis who, after attempting freelance writing, was working for British American Tobacco.
 Later he became director-general of MI5 and was widely rumoured to have been a Soviet spy.
 But no one was sure if he and Sorge ever met.